OguzPastirmaci/oci-gpu-monitoring/README.md

 crontab -l
 ```

-You should see the following line in the list of jobs:
+You should see the following line (or similar to it if you changed the location of the script) in the list of jobs:

 ```sh
 [opc@gputest oci-gpu-monitoring]$ crontab -l